nrkn/js13k-2018/README.md

 - fix satellite to:
   - enable comms to call back to base and win
   - if you don't deal with ghosts first, you lose (see above)
+- tell you why you died - it's confusing sometimes if say you're searching ruins at night, and you don't see the ghosts because a message screen is up, then you die - or some other way of making it less confusing for player?
 - portal animations at night, clear at day
 - satellite, offline message when bump until working
 - satellite animation when working